-Dr. Jill Biden is a longtime educator, the wife of the 46th U.S. president-elect and former vice president, Joe Biden, and the future first lady of the United States.
+Dr. Jill Biden, the first lady of the United Sates, is a longtime educator and the wife of the 46th U.S. president and former vice president, Joe Biden.
 From 2009-17, as second lady of the United States, she advocated for greater support of military families and breast cancer research, among other issues, while working as a professor of English and writing at Northern Virginia Community College.

 Early Life & Marriage to Joe Biden

 Born Jill Jacobs in 1951, in Hammonton, New Jersey, she grew up as the oldest of five sisters in Willow Grove, Pennsylvania, a suburb of Philadelphia.
 At 18, after briefly studying fashion merchandising at a junior college in Pennsylvania, she married Bill Stevenson.
 The two began attending the University of Delaware together, but divorced a few years later.
 Jill briefly left college, but later returned to earn her bachelor’s degree in English in 1975.

 That same year, she was introduced to Joe Biden, then a U.S. senator from Delaware, by Joe Biden’s younger brother, Frank.
 Nine years Jill’s senior, Joe Biden had lost his first wife, Neilia, and his one-year-old daughter, Naomi, in a car accident in 1972, shortly after he was elected to the Senate for the first time.
 His two sons, Hunter and Beau, were injured in the same accident but survived.

 Joe famously proposed five times to Jill before she accepted.
 In June 1977, they were married at the United Nations chapel in New York City.
 Jill helped raise Hunter and Beau, as well as their daughter, Ashley, born in 1981.